Last Updated: 9th March, 2026

 Air New Zealand Business Class Lounge – Melbourne Airport

-Departing from Melbourne, Thai Airways Business Class passengers have access to the Air New Zealand Lounge.
+Departing from Melbourne, Thai Airways Business Class passengers have access to the Air New Zealand Lounge (and the new Singapore Airlines lounge once it opens end of 2026)

 - It’s located on the basement level, so don’t expect panoramic airport views.